Small shop, big results: Local business donates more than 11,000 masks

 “We’re doing it the right way,” she said.
 “We’ve been using everything that we have.”

-The project is working on mask for city employees, essential workers and organizations.
+The project is working on masks for city employees, essential workers and organizations.
 The group plans to donate masks to nursing care facilities and local businesses who want to protect employees.
-The group recently donated masks to Denton County Friends of the Family, a local nonprofit that supports victims or relationship violence.
+The group recently donated masks to Denton County Friends of the Family, a local nonprofit that supports victims of relationship violence.

 For those who want to join the effort, Project Mask Makers provides kits for makers of all skill levels.
 To keep tabs on the project and donation needs, join the mask maker group on Facebook.